 Comprised of the following state agencies: Department of Revenue, Department of Local Government Finance, Government Efficiency and Financial Planning, Indiana Board of Tax Review, Indiana Finance Authority, Indiana Public Retirement System, State Board of Accounts, and State Budget Agency.

 As of July 2016, the combined force numbers are approximately 13,500.
 The headquarters is located at Stout Field on the west side of Indianapolis.
 The sitting Adjutant General is Maj.
-Gen. Courtney P. Carr, who was appointed to the position on May 30, 2015."
+Gen. R. Dale Lyles, who was appointed to the position on October 01, 2019."

 “The mission of the Indiana Department of Natural Resources is to protect, enhance, preserve, and wisely use natural, cultural, and recreational resources for the benefit of Indiana's citizens through professional leadership, management, and education.”